kgrewee/roobie/docs/themes/intro.md

 Create copies of `root.css`, `light.css` and `dark.css` from your install directory.
 Include them in your project instead of using the defaults to persist your themes.
 If you want to use the default themes, we recommend using the bundle distribution that includes the themes.
 You can use custom themes with any distribution.

 ## Root Styles
+Root styles are always active.
 Most classes and variables in `root.css` are theme independent.
+You can use theme variables in root styles.
 Modify them to change all themes.

-Themes will not function properly without root styles.
-Root styles will not function properly without an active theme, they depend on some theme variables.
+* Root styles and the active theme have a bi-directional relationship. `root.css` and a `theme.css` file must be always be included.
 ```css
 :root {
     --animation-duration: 1.5s;